 4. Real Estate

 Why not invest in something you can touch?
-You can buy property and hold onto it, hoping to sell it for more later (a strategy my grandfather employed to great success when he sold to developers after 20 years).
+You can buy a property and hold onto it, hoping to sell it for more later (a strategy my grandfather employed to great success when he sold to developers after 20 years).

 Another strategy is to buy income property.
 You can purchase property designed to provide you with regular income from renters.
 In either case, real estate can be a solid alternative to the stock market — if you can handle the management aspects.